AlessioScarfone/Java-Digital-Signature/README.md

 ```

-Try to sign a document that contain signable field:
+- Try to sign a document that contain signable **field**:

 ```
 >java -jar signer.jar pades -v test-form.pdf
 [...]
-Certificate to use: <certificate name>                                                                                                   [0] - page:1 - Signature                                                                                                                 [1] - page:1 - Signature_1                                                                                                               [2] - page:2 - Signature_2                                                                                                               Select Field to use (-1 or Enter for skip):0
+Certificate to use: <certificate name>
+[0] - page:1 - Signature
+[1] - page:1 - Signature_1
+[2] - page:2 - Signature_2
+Select Field to use (-1 or Enter for skip):0
 [....]
 ```
-In this way the field named 'Singature' was used for contain  the signature.
+In this way the field named 'Signature' was used for contain the signature.
 If the field name is already known, it can be provided with  `-f` option.

 ```